hubsienda/qfun/content/territories/goalverse.md

 ---
 eyebrow: Territory
-title: GOALVERSE
+title: Goalverse
 description: The anti-coaching territory of QOOBIX.
 It mocks goal worship, productivity theatre, motivation clichés, success myths, hard-work fairy tales, hustle culture, and the nonsense sold as personal transformation.
-button: Return to Da QOOBIX
+button: Goalverse
 showStoreLink: true
 ---

-GOALVERSE is the anti-coaching chamber of QOOBIX.
+Goalverse is the anti-coaching chamber of QOOBIX.

 It mocks goal worship, motivation clichés, productivity theatre, hard-work myths, hustle culture, and the industry that keeps telling people to optimise their lives before asking whether the goal was worth having in the first place.